InfinityWallet/Crypto-Assets/README.md

 # Infinity Wallet Crypto Information

 ## Overview
-This repository contains a collection of information from chains and tokens, allowing projects to receive custom styles and further information, visible when imported by a user into the Infinity Wallet and other platforms.
+This repository contains a collection of information from chains and tokens, allowing projects to add their logo, receive custom styles and further information, visible when imported by a user into the Infinity Wallet and other platforms using this repository.

 This allows any token to gain additional credibility and a professional feel when manually imported across the ecosystem, while providing them with:
 - Custom designed logo of the token.
 - Custom color within the Infinity Wallet.
 - Fiat price display for the token within the Infinity Wallet.
 - Coin info section themed style in the Infinity Wallet.
+- Instantly tradable via DeFi aggragted swaps on ETH, BSC and POLYGON (Coming Soon).

 ## Documentation